 Pima Community College offers free citizenship classes at various locations.
 Contact the Adult Basic Education For College & Career division at (520) 206-3987 or email@example.com for more information.

-Classes for English language learners are available through Pima Community College, the University of Arizona and Literacy Connects.
+Classes for English language learners (summer 2017 schedule here) are available through Pima Community College, the University of Arizona and Literacy Connects.
 (Literacy Connects classes are free.
 Non-credit Pima classes are also free.
 Both Pima and Literacy Connects have day and evening classes at various locations throughout the community.)

 Curious what’s on the citizenship test?
 You can take a practice test here.

 Vantage West Credit Union offers citizenship loans up to $1,500 to help cover application fees, class fees, and other costs associated with applying to become a naturalized citizen.

 If you need help completing your application, or with other immigration issues, you can find an immigration attorney through the American Immigration Lawyers Association’s Referral Service.
 Also, check out the City of Tucson Resource Guide for Immigrant Families.